merkisam/zhaw-devops-01-git/README.md

 # zhaw-devops-01-git
-This is a git example repository from the modul devOps ZHAW
+This is a git example repository from the modul devOps ZHAW.

+Team Members:
+- merkisam (Samuel)